 It’s only been in the last few years that I’ve been making some favorite Chinese takeout dishes at home, like beef and broccoli, because I spent a good part of my life thinking it was just too hard, would take too long, and just wouldn’t be the same as what I might have delivered to my house in a brown bag.

-And while my version of my favorite take-out dishes might not be authentic – I don’t use a wok and I make do with ingredients I can find at my regular grocery store – I’ve been surprised at how easy it is to recreate these dishes at home and how close they are to the originals in appearance and in taste.
-As is the case with this beef and broccoli, I prefer my simple make-at-home version.
+And while my version of my favorite take-out dishes might not be authentic – I don’t use a wok and I make do with ingredients I can find at my regular grocery store – I’ve been surprised at how easy it is to make these dishes at home and how close they are to the originals in appearance and in taste.
+As is the case with this easy beef and broccoli, I prefer my simple make-at-home version.